jetperch/pyjoulescope_ui/features_future.md

     signal is above or below the current y-axis view range.
 *   Add a small navigation window that shows the full extents of the buffer and a box with the view being displayed.
-*   The zoom & pan controls are improved, but still not intuitive.
-Explore alternatives, including a survey of other products, to see what works.
-*   Display energy computed over the visible window.
 *   Save waveforms to image file.